Fallen-Breath/tweakermore/docs/document-en_us.md

 ### daytimeOverrideValue

-The client-side daytime value to be override by tweak tweakmDaytimeOverride
+The client-side daytime value to be overridden by tweak tweakmDaytimeOverride

 - Category: MC Tweaks
 - Type: integer